Setback For Dow’s Duo Herbicide

-New information about the synergistic effects of glyphosate and 2,4-D—the two active ingredients in Dow AgroScience’s Enlist Duo herbicide—has prompted the Environmental Protection Agency to ask a federal court to rescind EPA’s approval of the controversial mixture.
+New information about the synergistic effects of glyphosate and 2,4-dichlorophenoxyacetic acid, also known as 2,4-D—the two active ingredients in Dow AgroSciences’ Enlist Duo herbicide—has prompted the Environmental Protection Agency to ask a federal court to rescind EPA’s approval of the controversial mixture.

 EPA recently discovered a Dow patent application showing that the two active ingredients in Enlist Duo “are more effective in combination than when applied individually.”
 The agency told the court that it did not have this information when it approved the herbicide last year for use in a handful of states on corn and soybeans that are genetically engineered to tolerate the two chemicals.